 The training will be identified during the development or review of IHPs.
 Staff who provide support to pupils with medical conditions will be included in meetings where this is discussed.

-The relevant healthcare professionals will lead on identifying the type and level of training required and will agree this with the headteacher/SENDCO.
+The parents and/or relevant healthcare professionals will be consulted when identifying the type and level of training required and will agree this with the headteacher/SENDCO.
 Training will be kept up to date.

 Training will: